azapi | October 2025 | |

 The following is a non-normative example of an HTTPS Response with this header:¶

-HTTP/1.1 OK Content-type: application/json X-Request-ID: bfe9eb29-ab87-4ca3-be83-a1d5d8305716
+HTTP/1.1 OK Content-Type: application/json X-Request-ID: bfe9eb29-ab87-4ca3-be83-a1d5d8305716

 In the ABAC architecture, the PEP-PDP connection is the most sensitive one and needs to be secured to guarantee:¶